Skip to main content

 Reverse Line Movement (RLM)

 Reverse line movement occurs when a line moves in the opposite direction of the public betting percentages.
-This is one of the strongest signals in sports betting:
+It can be a useful clue in sports betting, especially when paired with better price-source context:

 RLM Example